meowdding/catharsis/docs/item_models/data_types.md

 ## Available Number Data Types

-Any Data Types that return any form of number (so Integer, Double, Float, Long, Short, Byte) are available to you.
+Data Types that return any form of number (so Integer, Double, Float, Long, Short, Byte, or Enums) are available by default.

 ### Custom Number Data Types